 We analyzed two large epidemiological data sets.
-The first was provided by the Arizona Dept. of Health Services (AZDHS), and contained 9,451 seasonal H1N1 and H3N2 cases, reported through a state-wide passive surveillance system.
+The first was provided by the Arizona Department of Health Services (AZDHS), and contained 9,451 seasonal H1N1 and H3N2 cases, reported through a state-wide passive surveillance system.
 Cases of all ages were confirmed at clinical laboratories throughout the state (independent and hospital-associated lab facilities), and then reported back to AZDHS.
-Laboratories confirmed cases using a combination of rapid tests, serology, viral isolation and PCR, per case definitions established by AZDHS (24).
+Laboratories confirmed cases using a combination of rapid tests, serology, viral isolation and PCR, following AZDHS case definitions (23).
 Cases were observed and reported across 22 years of influenza surveillance, from the 1993-1994 influenza season through the 2014-2015 season, but the number of cases reported each year has increased over time.
-All clinical laboratories were mandated to report influenza cases starting in 2004, and later, the 2009 pandemic precipitated a dramatic increase in sampling efficiency and per-season sample sizes (Table 1).
-Following the standard definition, the Arizona influenza season was defined as beginning in epidemiological week 40 (around early October) and ending in week 39 of the following year.
-We excluded cases observed in the 2008-2009 and the 2009-2010 seasons from our analysis, as these fell during the first or second waves of the 2009 H1N1 pandemic (25), whose epidemic age distributions differed from those caused by normal, seasonal influenza circulation (17).
+All clinical laboratories were mandated to report influenza cases starting in 2004, and later, the 2009 pandemic marked the beginning of a dramatic uptick in per-season sample sizes (Table 1).
+The Arizona influenza season was defined as beginning in epidemiological week 40 (around early October) and ending in week 39 of the following year.
+We excluded cases observed in the 2008-2009 and the 2009-2010 seasons from our analysis, as these fell during the first or second waves of the 2009 H1N1 pandemic (24), during which epidemic age distributions and underlying drivers of immune memory differed markedly from normal, seasonal influenza circulation (12,14,16).

 A second data set provided by the INSIGHT influenza outpatient study (http://insight.ccbr.umn.edu/) contained 3,612 PCR-confirmed H1N1 and H3N2 cases, observed across 16 countries between 2010 and 2016 (Table 2).
 The study enrolled adults ages 18 and over who sought health care for influenza-like illness at a participating outpatient clinic.
 The INSIGHT data sampled a greater geographical range, and contained information not available in the AZDHS data, including the age distribution of cases that tested negative for influenza, and three binary medical history variables: antiviral treatment used, presence of any underlying conditions, and recent influenza vaccination.
-However, the INSIGHT data excluded children under age 18, and enrolled relatively few elderly and young adult subjects, whereas the AZDHS data contained cases large numbers of cases at the extremes of age, including in children (Fig. S1).
+However, the range of age groups sampled was more restricted in the INSIGHT dataset.
+The INSIGHT data excluded children under age 18, and enrolled relatively few elderly and young adult subjects, whereas the AZDHS data contained cases large numbers of cases at the extremes of age, including in children (Fig. S1).
 To facilitate comparison between data sets, we defined INSIGHT cases enrolled from Oct-May as part of the Northern Hemisphere influenza season, and cases enrolled from June-Sept as part of the Southern Hemisphere season.
-These definitions were used to facilitate comparison between data sets.
 October 1 roughly aligns with the week 40 Northern Hemisphere season start date used in the Arizona data set.

 The Model